 Therefore, there is a need for the human race to recognize and address the risks faced by other species.
-Some humans have already adopted this mindset as they seek to ensure that endangered species are preserved.
+Some humans have already adopted this mindset as they seek to preserve endangered species.
 This can only happen if more humans take personal responsibility for our actions.
 This starts with the leaders of the world.
 The world cannot tolerate the risk of a war that could result in an almost uninhabitable planet on which very few species would survive.
 This is not a political issue, but the extent to which power is in the hands of just a few individuals is of great concern, as there are no appropriate safeguards to mitigate that risk.